The Crosley CR6010A-Re Collegiate USB Record Player is another one of Crosley’s best quality units for the price.

 It’s also portable which makes it super easy to move around the house to wherever the party is and, even take it along when you’re on the go.
 It’s not however battery operated, which would be a nice feature for Crosley to add in the future.

-This record player also comes with a USB interface and free software for easily converting you vinyl records into digital format.
+This record player also comes with a USB interface and free software for easily converting your vinyl records into digital format.

-So, if you’re shopping around for a high quality, self-contained record player that’s got style and won’t damage your records the Crosley Collegiate an excellent choice at a more than reasonable price tag.
+So, if you’re shopping around for high quality, a self-contained record player that’s got style and won’t damage your records the Crosley Collegiate an excellent choice at a more than a reasonable price tag.

 Features of the Crosley CR6010A Collegiate USB Record Player